-For example, a home poorly insulated will need a bigger unit than a home that is well insulated.
+For example, a poorly insulated home will need a bigger unit than a well-insulated home.

-Climate should also be considered mainly in locations that extreme cold weather happens.
+Climate should also be considered mainly in locations where extreme cold weather happens.

 Heat pump mini split units that both heat and cool reverse the air conditioning mode to heat during the winter.

-This means they pull heat from the surrounding air which becomes more difficult as the temperature drops.
+This means they pull heat from the surrounding air, which becomes more difficult for mini split heating as the temperature drops.